Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Numerical example

-Given the fact that the choice of scalarizing function influences the shape of the optimal $f(x;\S)$, it is natural to ask which scalarization that is the most preferable one.
-Our results---although not exhaustively characterizing the solutions that can be found by convex scalarizations---indicate that the linear scalarization ($p=1$) is advantageous to the scalarizations with positive curvature ($p=2$ and $p=10$) because scenarios where both objectives take on poor objective values are avoided at only a minor sacrifice in the worst case bound on the objectives.
-In particular, the solution to $p=1$ have no scenario where the dose to the tumor is insufficient and the rectum simultaneously receives a high dose, wherease such scenarios are present for the solution to $p=10$.
-The differences between $p=1$ and $p=10$ are further illustrated by the optimal dose distribution depicted in Figure~\ref{fig-doses}.
-Note that the underdosage of the tumor for $p=10$ in the right posterosuperior shift scenario is a direct effect of that this scalarization gives little incentive to improve tumor coverage beyond the level of tumor coverage in the anterior shift scenario, despite that tumor coverage is not in conflict with rectal sparing under posterior shifts.
+A natural question, given the fact that the choice of scalarizing function influences the shape of the optimal $f(x;\S)$, is to ask which scalarization is preferable.
+Our results---although not exhaustively characterizing the solutions that can be found by convex scalarizations---indicate that the linear scalarization (\hbox{$p=1$}) is advantageous compared to the scalarizations with positive curvature (\hbox{$p=2$} and \hbox{$p=10$}) because scenarios where both objectives take on poor objective values are avoided at only a minor sacrifice in the objectivewise worst case value of each objectives.

+The differences between \hbox{$p=1$} and \hbox{$p=10$} are further illustrated in Figure~\ref{fig-doses}, which depicts the dose distributions associated with the results in the lower right subfigure of Figure~\ref{fig-fvals}.
+Ideally, the $95 \%$ isodose region should cover the tumor contour in all scenarios.
+The left panel shows that the tumor coverage is satisfactory for both solutions in the scenario when no error occurs.
+Both solutions also underdose the tumor if the left anterioinferior shift occurs (the target contour falls outside the $95 \%$ isodose region in the middle panel).
+If the right posterosuperior shift occurs (right panel), then the solution for $p=1$ covers the tumor whereas the solution to \hbox{$p=10$} does not.
+This result is a consequence of that scalarization with $p=10$ gives little incentive to improve tumor coverage beyond the level of tumor coverage in the worst scenario, even in scenarios where improving tumor coverage is not in conflict with sparing of the rectum.